Volunteering in the UK

 Offering your time for free is a great way to give back to your local community, and make a lasting impact.
 Additionally, giving to others has been associated with positive mental well-being and is recommended by the NHS as 1 of 5 steps to take for mental well-being.

-In 2019/2020, the cohort of Chevening Scholars volunteered 3,420 hours, despite the Covid-19 pandemic.
+In 2020/2021, the cohort of Chevening Scholars volunteered 1,435 hours, despite limitations due to the Covid-19 pandemic.
 They contributed to a variety of causes, made new connections and experienced the UK from a different perspective.

 How can I volunteer?

 Throughout the year you’ll see one-off projects advertised in the Scholargram.
 Previous years have seen scholars building fences at donkey sanctuaries, doing Wikipedia ‘edit-a-thons’, planting trees, and much more!

 By giving their time to these events, scholars have helped communities, animals and the environment.
 They’ve also been able to meet and work together with other altruistic scholars.